grillazz/fastapi-postgis/README.md

 Example of [FastAPI](https://fastapi.tiangolo.com/) integration supported by almighty [Pydantic 2.0](https://github.com/pydantic/pydantic) with [SQLAlchemy ORM](https://www.sqlalchemy.org/) and [PostGIS16](https://postgis.net/) extension for PostgreSQL.
-All parts connected via fastest Database Client Library for python/asyncio [asyncpg](https://github.com/MagicStack/asyncpg) in event loop.
+All parts connected via Database Client Library for python/asyncio [asyncpg](https://github.com/MagicStack/asyncpg) in event loop.
 PostGIS extends the capabilities of the PostgreSQL relational database by adding support for storing, indexing, and querying geospatial data.